carlonicolo/vagrant-healthservices-waitingtimes/README.md

 vagrant@vagrant$./deployment.run
 ```

-At this point the server will be recheable from the host machine typing typing in the browser the following address:
+At this point the server will be recheable from the host machine typing in the browser the following address:
 ```
 http://locahost:8080
 ```